jjyg/csv/README.rst

 Additionaly, most modes (except select) will not discard the header line of subsequent files from the input.

 The maximum line length is specified when starting the program, it may be overriden with the '-L' switch.
-It specifies the maximum row length in bytes.
+It specifies the maximum input row length in bytes.

 License